 Whether you want a trendy, hip area near downtown or a suburban spot, there is an area that suits everyone’s wants and needs in Louisville.
 St. Matthews is your prime shopping location in the city with two malls in a two-mile radius from one another.
 Closer to downtown is The Highlands, a local hotspot with all things shopping, dining but with a unique, multicultural flair.

-Along with schools, there are plenty of options for grocery shopping in the city.
+Along with a variety of schools, there are plenty of options for grocery shopping in each pocket of the city.
 From big-chain stores to small retailers, there are selections for every dietary need.
 Kroger and Meijer are popular grocery chains with numerous locations around town.
-Some other smaller chains are Aldi, Fresh Market, Trader Joes, and Whole Foods.
-A chain grocer that has a special flare to it is Lucky’s Market, located in Hurstbourne of Shelbyville Rd.
+Some other chains are Aldi, Fresh Market, Trader Joes, and Whole Foods.
+Rainbow Blossom is a local grocer that has a successfully provided natural and uniquely curated goods for many years in multiple locations.

-Lastly, a bit of information you might be interested in knowing about your new city is the leadership.
+Lastly, the leadership is another factor you might be interested in knowing about your new city.
 The mayor of Louisville is Greg Fischer.
-He is accompanied by a Metro Council make up of 26 districts.
+He is accompanied by a Metro Council made up of 26 districts.
+The current governor of Kentucky, Andy Beshear, and the governor preceding him was also local to Louisville.

 What do you need to make your full transition to Louisville?

-These are the main facts and information we think you should know if you’re considering moving or have recently moved to Louisville, KY.
+These are the main facts and information we think you should know if you’re looking to live in Louisville, KY.
 As the largest city in Kentucky, it has loads to offer its community and we want all its residents to take full advantage of it.